jhauschild/sphinx_cfg_options/test.rst

 Now we want to setup a factory for cars.
 The car factory can use the vehicle factory, so the `config` of the car factory should include the `config` of the vehicle factory.
-This is indicated by a ``:include Vehicle:`` in the body of the config:
+This is indicated by the option ``:include: Vehicle`` in the body of the config:

 .. cfg:config:: Car

-   :include Vehicle:
+   :include: Vehicle

    .. cfg:myoption:: asdf
        :type: int